ljennin23/BasicArduino/README.md

 ### Reflection
 This was just the same as the One button One LED except it was doubled.
 The code makes sense in the sense that you neede to create a button Pin 2 for the second button.
 This was relatively hard code to understand but overall makes sense.

 ## Servo

 ### Description & Code
 In this assignment we were asked to make a servo turn one way when one button is pushed, and go the other way when the second button is pushed.
 This is similar to the two button two led but instead of Leds you have a servo.
+This code was obviously more complicated but using google to find what each line meant helped me figure it out.
+I had

 ```C++
  #include <Servo.h>